surryaansh/automation-two-way-sync-suryansh-singh/README.md

 ## 2️⃣ Notion Setup
 - Create an Internal Integration at https://www.notion.so/my-integrations
-- Copy token → share your database with it
+- Copy token and share your database with it (from the Access Tab)
 - Copy Notion database ID from the URL

 ## 3️⃣ Trello Setup